 What Exactly is Light Output Depreciation?

 Light output depreciation results in a reduced number of lumens.
-Lumens are the total amount of visible light that is perceived as bright, dim, and so forth.
+Lumens are the total amount of visible light that is emitted by any light source.
 It is therefore also commonly called Lamp Lumen Depreciation (LLD) and is used to predict the depreciation in light output for a specific light source.

 When you unbox a brand new grow light – be it a metal halide, high-pressure sodium, or ceramic metal halide bulb – you anticipate the bulb to emit its full potential of lumens.
 In other words, you expect the bulb to emit a bright light that drenches your beloved indoor crop with radiance to stimulate rapid growth.